Make current, planned, and future, requirements both visible and predictable

 Department managers can see every project that their team needs to support, who has been assigned to each project, and for how long.

-View requirements and assignments together for each department, or switch to a project view.
+Requirements and assignments can be viewed together or switched to a project only view.

 Resource prioritization tools